 - 1. L. P. gas containers shall be secured in an upright position with valve protection caps or guards in place. - 2.
 For temporary heating, heaters shall be located at least 6 feet from any L.P. gas container.
 Blower and radiant-type heaters shall not be directed toward any L.P. gas container within 20 feet. - 3.
 Portable heaters, including salamanders, shall be equipped with an approved automatic device to shut off the flow of gas to the main burner, and pilot if used, in the event of a flame failure. - 4.
 Storage of L.P. gas within buildings is prohibited. - 5.
 Combustible floors (except bridge decks when monitored) shall be protected from excessive heat generated by heaters. - 6.
 Heaters shall be kept at least 6 feet away from combustible walls, partitions, and other combustible material and shall not be placed directly on combustible flooring. - 7.
-Only qualified personnel shall handle L.P. gas.

-8. A proper storage facility shall be maintained on the job for tanks in storage.
-9. Fire protection shall be immediately available at all locations where L.P. gas is in use.
-10. Installations shall meet applicable local and N.F.P.A. codes.
-11. Heaters shall, whenever practical, be hung.
-12. Adequate ventilation shall be provided.
-13. The storage and handling of L.P. gas shall be in accordance with N.F.P.A. pamphle number 58.
-OTHER TEMPORARY HEAT 1.
-Solid fuel salamanders, fire barrels, or open fires are strictly prohibited.
-2. Temporary heating devices shall be installed and maintained by qualified personnel and in accordance with local and N.F.P.A. codes.
+Only qualified personnel shall handle L.P. gas. - 8.
+A proper storage facility shall be maintained on the job for tanks in storage. - 9.
+Fire protection shall be immediately available at all locations where L.P. gas is in use. - 10.
+Installations shall meet applicable local and N.F.P.A. codes. - 11.
+Heaters shall, whenever practical, be hung. - 12.
+Adequate ventilation shall be provided. - 13.
+The storage and handling of L.P. gas shall be in accordance with N.F.P.A. pamphlet number 58.